 Integrated Pest Management (IPM) is an ecosystem-based approach to pest and disease control in modern agriculture.
 Focused on long-term management, IPM combines different techniques in order to effectively control pest related damage.
 Additionally, IPM considers and aims to minimize financial, environmental and human health costs.

 Rather than using pesticides to eliminate pests when they’re found, IPM aims to reduce their appearance through prevention, environmental control or biological measures.
-Growers can use a combination of these in order to manage pest damage in the most economical and efficient way possible, while reducing the presence of toxic chemicals, which have adverse effects on plants and humans as well as pests.
+Growers can use a combination of these in order to manage pest damage in the most economical and efficient way possible, while reducing the presence of toxic chemicals, which have adverse effects on plants and humans, not just pests.

 Integrated Pest Management includes five steps to follow in order to effectively manage pest damage.